eth-pyke/CampusPaths/README.md

 # Description

-./AndroidStudioProjects: Folder containing the main android file for the application.
-./src: Folder containing all the required files for running the application.
+./AndroidStudioProjects: Folder containing the main android file for the application.\n ./src: Folder containing all the required files for running the application.

 # Usage